Pitossomo/restaurant-search/README.md

 10. Integrating with Google Maps
   - Maps component created using Google-Maps-React
   - Functions for dealing with restaurant search near the map center
+  - Function searchByQuery for dealing with search by text input by the user

 ## Available Scripts